-“A Basic Theology for Friends,” which is an adaptation of the essay “Quaker Theology in Brief,” is the concluding part of Section I of my work in progress, Quaker Faith & Practice for the 21st Century.
-(The first drafts of Sections I and II are now complete and are available in PDF here.)
+“A Basic Theology for Friends,” which is an adaptation of the essay “Quaker Theology in Brief,” is the concluding part of Section I of my Quaker Faith & Practice for the 21st Century.
+(The first drafts of Sections I and II are now complete and are available in online and PDF versions here.)

 I. Introduction (cont.)